fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 print ("Owner balance:", contract.query(api, 'balanceOf', address=address))
 print ("Declared name:", contract.query(api, 'getName'))
 ```
 This assumes that you have saved the fungible token as `Fet1.etch`, and that you have added a private key where noted.
 If you then run the above, having taken these two steps, it will deploy the contract to testnet for you.
-You’ll see something like this:
+You'll see something like this:
 ```
 $ python3 deploy.py
 Deploying contract: Fet1.etch